 Instead of cutting out your favorite snacks, eat them in moderation

 Adhering to an all-or-nothing approach seldom works when it comes to eating habits because you end up craving that food.
 It’s a way better option to allow yourself the occasional treat than to deprive yourself.

 Instead of committing to working out every day, relax a bit

 If you’re a gym newbie or haven’t worked out in a long time, committing to working out every day is a big ask, and chances are you will fail, which will only lead to guilt and frustration.
 Instead, go easy.
 Try two to three times a week at first.
 You can always add more days afterward.

-Instead of wanting to lose a certain amount of weight, look for body composition
+Instead of wanting to lose a certain amount of weight, look to how your body feels.

 Instead of counting calories, start a food journal

 Counting calories can illicit unhealthy obsession with food intake.
-Instead, write down your health goals and track which foods you’re eating.
+Instead, try a food journal to write down your health goals and food habits.
 It’s a good way to track what you’re consuming and keeps you accountable.

-Instead of going it alone, get a gym buddy
+Instead of going it alone, get a workout buddy

 Instead of investing in a personal trainer, buy an app